cringey303/pythonHelpers/README.md

 Provides custom exceptions ParserError and StateException.

 ### Example Usage
-Use try-except blocks when implementing.
+Use try-except blocks when implementing:
 ```python
 from errors import ParserError, StateException
 from colors import Colors as c # For colored error messages